 Our mission and aim

-- We aim to understand the molecular, cellular, and network mechanisms that shape dynamic connectivity within the brain and result in learning, memory, sensory perception, social communication and cognition.
+- To understand the molecular, cellular, and network mechanisms that shape dynamic connectivity within the brain and result in learning, memory, sensory perception, social communication, and cognition.

-- We aim to understand how genetic, epigenetic and environmental factors individually and collectively shape dynamic brain connectivity, and result in neurological/psychiatric disorders.
+- To understand how genetic, epigenetic, and environmental factors individually and collectively shape dynamic brain connectivity and result in neurological and psychiatric disorders.

-- We aim to develop pharmacological and genetic tools for preventing/alleviating/curing peripheral and central neuronal circuit deficits.
+- To develop pharmacological and genetic tools for preventing/alleviating/curing peripheral and central neuronal circuit deficits.

-Questions addressed in the Department are related to how mechanical, biochemical and electrical signals are produced and stored in neurons and neuronal networks to create and represent information.
-We use genetic, molecular, cellular, and behavioural strategies to understand the fundamental principles of brain function and their alteration in brain disease.
+Our Department develops approaches to analyze how electrical, biochemical, and mechanical signals are produced and stored in neurons and neural networks to create and represent information.
+We are also committed to understanding, using a dual experimental and theoretical approach, how the activity of brain circuits generates behavioral responses.
+To this end, it is working on molecular, cellular, and behavioral strategies to understand the fundamental principles of brain function and its alteration in brain diseases.